ginkgobioworks/gen/README.md

 The gen client can import standard sequence file formats from sources like NCBI and genetic design tools.
 The sequence model takes the form of a graph structure as shown in the figure below.
 Each molecule is made up out of a network of _nodes_ that represent sequence fragments, and _edges_ that define how sequence fragments are connected.
-Multiple molecules are organized into _collections_ that could represent the different chromosomes in a cell or DNA in a reaction mixture.
+Multiple molecules are organized into _collections_ that could represent the different chromosomes in a reference genome, proteins in a proteome, or pieces of DNA in a cloning reaction mixture.
 Molecules generally start out as a node that holds the reference sequence, and new edges and nodes are added for every sequence variant that is designed or observed.
 To reconstitute a linear sequence, the client walks from node to node along a defined _path_.
 This data model allows the representation of a wide range of biological complexity -- from a single molecule to complex cultivars and cell lines, including any naturally occurring variation in addition to intended engineering.

 ![Figure 1](docs/figures/figure_1.svg)